 To create the box effect, another horizontal batten is nailed 12 inches below the top one.
 You could do all the vertical boards first if you wanted to, but then your horizontal “box” cuts would have to be really perfect to avoid gaps, so this is a better way to do it.

 By doing horizontal first, then the vertical and repeating until the end, you get a much tighter fit, which means less gaps to try to hide with caulk!
+Repeat until you’ve reached the end of the wall and implement step three along the way.

 We repeated the process for the entire wall, spacing the vertical battens every foot.
 When trying to figure out how far apart to space the vertical pieces, we first measured the width of the wall.
 Taking the width of each board into account, we divided the space up as equally as we could.
 The result 4 sections that were 12 inches apart with the last section being an inch smaller (but that’s ok!).

-Figure out the width of your walls to decide how far apart the battens should be
+Figuring out the width of your walls to decide how far apart the battens should be

 A mitered edge to join the corners of the board and batten